 Over the past 20 years, there have been multiple attempts at ushering in changes to the Criminal Code of Canada, but many have failed.
 In fact, the animal cruelty sections of the Criminal Code have remained largely unchanged since 1892.

 Want to see stronger laws and penalties for animal abuse in Canada.
 Support our work!

-Please note that Humane Canada™, also known as the Canadian Federation of Humane Societies, is not an animal rescue centre, nor do we provide rescue services.
+Please note that Humane Canada, (the Canadian Federation of Humane Societies), is not an animal rescue centre.
+We do not provide rescue services.
 We are a national federation that represents humane societies and SPCAs, but we do not have jurisdiction over these societies or their operations.
-Please note that Humane Canada also does not conduct cruelty inspections.
+Please note that we do not conduct cruelty inspections.

 Domestic animal cruelty or neglect

 If you’ve witnessed an act of animal cruelty or neglect, please call your local SPCA or humane society and speak to the Animal Cruelty Investigations department.
 If there is no local SPCA or humane society where you live, call the provincial SPCA, the local police or the RCMP.

 If you’ve witnessed an act of animal cruelty or neglect on a farm, please call your local SPCA or humane society.
 If your local shelter does not have jurisdiction over farm animals, or you live outside your local shelter’s jurisdiction, call the provincial SPCA, the local police or the RCMP.

 If you’re having conflicts with wild animals on your property or in your neighbourhood, please contact a local wildlife centre or your provincial Ministry of Natural Resources.

 If you see an animal in need of emergency care, please find a recommended local animal hospital or veterinary clinic that has the capacity and expertise to care for that animal.